TheNocturnalDeveloper/address-search/backend/readme.md

 to create a virtual environment you can run `python3 -m venv env`

 ## step 2: start the virtual environment
-after creating the environment you still need to start them. on mac and linux you can run `source env/bin/activate`. on windows run `.\env\Scripts\activate`.
+after creating the environment you still need to start it. on mac and linux you can run `source env/bin/activate`. on windows run `.\env\Scripts\activate`.